 Divorce Attorneys located in Easton, Pennsylvania providing legal advice regarding Marriage & Divorce in Lehigh, Monroe & Northampton Counties.

 Divorce in the Lehigh Valley is both an emotional separation and a financial division.
 Separating your marital partnership from the legal partnership is a difficult task with many complicated considerations.
-Regardless of your level of income, however, our Easton Divorce Lawyers understand that you are ending a marriage and starting a new chapter of your life.
+Regardless of your level of income, however, our Northampton County Divorce Lawyers understand that you are ending a marriage and starting a new chapter of your life.

-The cost of getting divorced in the Lehigh Valley can range from $1,000 to over $20,000.
+The cost of getting divorced in the Lehigh Valley can range from $1,000 for a simple uncontested divorce to over $20,000.
 While some Allentown, Bethlehem & Easton Family Lawyers may strive to create more billable hours for themselves in a divorce case, our Easton Divorce Attorneys strive to keep costs to our clients as low as possible.
 While some divorce cases require a lengthy amount of discovery, through divorce interrogatories and requests for production of documents, most do not.
 We are committed to resolving divorces at the lowest possible costs to our clients while achieving the best possible outcome for them.

 Total Attorney Fees in our Lehigh Valley Divorce Cases: